ooni/probe-cli/internal/enginenetx/DESIGN.md

 2. overcome SNI-based censorship for "api.ooni.io" and test helpers by choosing from a pre-defined list of SNIs;

-3. introduce state by remembering which tactics for creating TLS connections have worked in the past and trying to reuse them;
+3. use tactics for creating TLS connections that worked previously;

-4. allow for relatively fast recovery in case of network-condition changes by remixing known-good solutions and bridge strategies with more conventional approaches relying on using the DNS and sending the true SNI;
+4. recover ~quickly if the network condition change (e.g., if a bridge is discontinued, the code should ~quickly attempt other strategies);

 5. adopt a censored-users-first approach where the strategy we use by default should allow for smooth operations _for them_ rather than prioritizing the